ptomato/talks/las2021/README.md

 <!--
   TypeScript is another prominent part of the excellent JavaScript tooling ecosystem.

-  It mostly works thanks to the hard work of Evan Welsh.
+  It mostly works on GJS thanks to the hard work of Evan Welsh.
 It does require a little bit of manual setup.

   You can use it in two ways.
 The simplest way is to write regular JavaScript, and use the TypeScript compiler as a linter.
 This requires writing some type annotations in doc comments.